 Jim Kass of American shoe company Allen Edmonds (it’s massive across the pond), said in order to “extend the life of your shoes” one must adopt a wardrobe rotation policy.

 Why?
-Because we sweat, and “if you wear the same pair every day, your shoes don’t have ample time to dry and they won’t maintain their shape,” he told Business Insiderc.
+Because we sweat, and “if you wear the same pair every day, your shoes don’t have ample time to dry and they won’t maintain their shape,” he told Business Insider.

 Choosing a different pair every day, rather grossly, allows them to dry out and stay in the form they are supposed to.
 And if you’re REALLY concerned about your footwear, invest in a shoe tree, as demonstrated here by Amazon.